Massachusetts Comprehensive Assessment System

-A. Before submitting a score appeal, the school administrator and the teacher of the student whose portfolio is in question must review the Portfolio Feedback Form (PFF), including scorer comments, and the copy of the student's portfolio strand that was maintained by the school.* In mid-June, MCAS-Alt results and PFFs are made available in the school and district Dropbox on the Department's secure portal.
-If, after the review, the school administrator believes a discrepancy exists between the actual evidence included in the student's portfolio and the reported score, the school administrator may request an appeal.
+A. Before submitting a score appeal, the school administrator and teacher of the student whose portfolio is in question must review the Portfolio Feedback Form (PFF), including scorer comments, and the copy of the student's portfolio strand that was maintained by the school.* In mid-June, MCAS-Alt results and PFFs are made available in the school and district Dropbox on the Department's secure portal.
+If, after this review, the administrator believes a discrepancy exists between the actual evidence included in the student's portfolio and the reported score, the administrator may request an appeal.

 Q. How is a request made for an MCAS-Alt Score Appeal?

 A. The appropriate school official must complete the online 2017 MCAS-Alt Score Appeal Form.
 A link will be posted in the spring to the Department's MCAS-Alt website.
 Only requests received through this site will be reviewed.
 All MCAS-Alt Score Appeals must be submitted online no later than 5:00 p.m. on June 23, 2017.
 The Department cannot accept or review MCAS-Alt Score Appeal requests after this date.

 Q. Which rubric area scores may be appealed?

 A. Scores in the following rubric areas may be appealed: Level of Complexity, Demonstration of Skills and Concepts, and/or Independence.
 Scores in the areas of Self-Evaluation and Generalized Performance may not be appealed since these scores do not affect the overall achievement level of the portfolio.
 Information on scoring MCAS-Alt portfolios is posted in the 2017 Educator's Manual for MCAS-Alt and in the Guidelines for Scoring MCAS-Alt Portfolios.